GeekTuts/GeekTuts.github.io/_posts/2020-07-12-how-to-install-rtorrent-with-rutorrent-gui-on-ubuntu-server.md

 author: AmreshSinha
 paginate: true
 ---
+**Before Moving Forward I want to think one of my friend <span style="color:blue">GM</span> for checking the Wordings and Authenticity of the Post!

 # Getting Started
 The Script which is used here for installtion of rtorrent+rutorrent is rtinst and its repo can be found on github here: [rtinst](https://github.com/arakasi72/rtinst)